 In 2021, Yemen was ranked 131st in the Global Innovation Index.

-The UN estimated that by the end of 2021, the war in Yemen would have caused over 377,000 deaths, and roughly 70% of deaths were children under age 5.
+The UN estimated that by the end of 2021, the war in Yemen would have caused over 377,000 deaths, with roughly 70% of deaths being children under age 5.

 In April 2022, after losing the support of the Saudi-led coalition, Yemen's President Abd Rabbuh Mansur Hadi resigned, and the Presidential Leadership Council took power.

-In 2022, Yemen ranked 176 out of 180 countries in the Corruption Perceptions Index.
+In 2022, Yemen was ranked 176 out of 180 countries in the Corruption Perceptions Index, indicating a high level of corruption.

-As of 2023, only eight Yemeni films have been released, showing that the Yemeni film industry is still in its early stages.
+As of 2023, only eight Yemeni films have been released.

-In January 2024, President Joe Biden announced that the United States, Britain, and allies launched a military assault on Houthi militant targets in Yemen.
+In January 2024, President Joe Biden announced that the United States, Britain, and allies including Australia, Bahrain, Canada, and the Netherlands initiated a military assault on Houthi militant targets in Yemen.

 In June 2024, the UAE-backed STC were putting pressure to lease the Aden International Port to Abu Dhabi Ports, a move opposed by the Parliament and the public.